marcelothomaz/micro-auth/README.md

 # Simple authentication microservice using Fastify and PassportJS

-This microservice was created to be using in a dockerized environment
+This microservice was created to be used as a standalone application or in a docker container

 ## Creating priv/pub keys